Gdeepika-Cse/EXP-1/Ex_No_1_DecentralizedCertificateVerification.md

+# NAME: DEEPIKA G
+# REG.NO: 212224040060
-### Experiment 1: Decentralized Certificate Verification
+## Experiment 1: Decentralized Certificate Verification
 ## Aim:
   To develop a smart contract for issuing and verifying academic certificates on Ethereum, preventing forgery and ensuring authenticity.
 ## Algorithm: